 Join the Revolution!
 “Making the Best Better”

 All Richmond City Elementary Public Schools participate in this wonderful horticultural activity that teaches youth all of the facets of container gardening and plant growth/development.
-Community partners that support this event is the Richmond Council of Garden Clubs, McDonalds and Harris Teeter.
-In order to gather comprehensive information, drawings, pictures, etc., we need more VOLUNTEERS!
+Community partners that support this event are the Richmond Council of Garden Clubs.
+In order to gather comprehensive information, drawing, pictures, etc we need more VOLUNTEERS!
 If you have time available during normal elementary school hours and have an interest in working with youth and gardening, contact us.
-This program runs January – May.
+This program runs February-May

-Richmond City Cooperative Extension is currently seeking adult male and female volunteers for 4-H Camp.
-The 2012 camp week is August 6-10.
-This is a free opportunity for you to give your time and talent to insure a positive youth overnight camping experience for Richmond City youth ages 9-13.
-If you are interested, contact Ms. Sarah Morton 4-H Youth Development Agent.
+These are opportunities for you to give your time and talent to insure a positive youth camping experience for Richmond City youth ages 9-13.
+If you are interested, contact the office at 804-786-4150 ext 3.